davidwyly/rxn/README.md

 See the difference?

 ## Dependency Injection (DI) Service Container
-While most people practice some for of DI, manually instantiating and injecting classes with a lot of dependencies can be a pretty big hassle.
+While most people practice some form of dependency injection without even thinking about it, the fact is, manually instantiating and injecting classes with a lot of dependencies can be a pretty big hassle.
 The follow examples should help demonstrate the benefit of automatic dependency injection via service containers (and how this plays nicely with the aforementioned controller method injection).

 **BEFORE (manual DI):**
 ```php